-When it comes to Fidelity, many of its resources are aimed toward the less experienced trader, however, Active Trader Pro and extensive education materials make it a great choice for all types of traders.
+When it comes to Fidelity, many of its resources are aimed toward the less experienced trader, however, Active Trader Pro and extensive educational materials make it a great choice for all types of traders.

 A small minority of highly experienced investors have argued that Active Trader Pro is no match for the trading platforms at TD Ameritrade but most traders are often satisfied with Fidelity’s standards and services.

 Seeing as TD Ameritrade gives its traders access to multiple trading platforms and thorough educational resources, it has everything that both new and experienced traders need to meet their investment requirements.
-New traders would find everything they need with the standard web trading platform and the mobile applications.
+New traders would find everything they need with the standard web trading platform and mobile applications.
 On the other hand, experienced investors may feel more comfortable with TD Ameritrade’s Mobile Trader or Thinkorswim.

-Most brokers often adhere to either the new trader or the experienced investor, but in the case of TD Ameritrade it prides itself on offering resources, tools and options to suit any traders needs.
+Most brokers often adhere to either the new trader or the experienced investor, but in the case of TD Ameritrade, it prides itself on offering resources, tools, and options to suit any trader’s needs.
 This gives it a strong foothold over the rest of the brokers in the financial industry.